Moduli interpretation of Eisenstein series: Eisenstein series and Laurent expansions of elliptic functions

 \end{corollary} \begin{proof} Write $\tilde{\divD} = m_0 (0) + \sum_{\alpha \neq 0} m_\alpha (\alpha)$, with $\alpha \neq 0 \implies \alpha \notin L$ by our assumption on $\tilde{\divD}$.
 Changing the sign of $\omega$ in~\eqref{equation2.12}, we obtain

 The change of order of summation is justified by the good convergence of the series for $\zeta$ and because the sum over $\alpha$ is finite.
 Since $\tilde{\divD}$ satisfies~\eqref{equation2.6}, we have $\sum_{\alpha \neq 0} m_\alpha = - m_0$ and $\sum_{\alpha \neq 0} m_\alpha \alpha = 0$, which allows us to rewrite the above sum in the form of~\eqref{equation2.9} (at the cost of replacing absolute convergence with conditional convergence), and hence to obtain~\eqref{equation2.13}.
-Now apply this result in the case $\divD = \myl (\alpha) - \myl(0)$, using the principal lift $\tilde{\divD_3}$ from~\eqref{equation2.7}.
+Now apply this result in the case $\divD = \myl (\alpha) - \myl(0)$, using the principal lift $\tilde{\divD}$ from~\eqref{equation2.7}.
 This yields~\eqref{equation2.14}, because $\Eone(\tau, \myl (\alpha) - \myl(0)) = \myl \Eone(\tau, \alpha) - \myl \Eone(\tau, 0)$ and $\Eone(\tau,0) = 0$ (more generally, $\Ej(\tau, -\beta; s) = (-1)^\wtj \Ej(\tau, \beta; s)$). \end{proof}

-We now turn to the second goal of this section, which is to relate Eisenstein series on $\Gammal$ to Laurent expansions of elliptic functions.
+We now turn to the second goal of this section, which is to express Eisenstein series on $\Gammal$ as coefficients in Laurent expansions of certain elliptic functions.
+The reader is also referred to~\cite{Pasol} for some related results from a different viewpoint.

 \begin{definition} Let $\divD$ be a principal divisor on $\E$, and let $m_0$ be the multiplicity of $\Pzero$ in $\divD$.
-We define an element $\fD$ of the function field of $\E$, which we also view as an elliptic function on $\C$ with respect to $L$, by the requirements
+We define an element $\fD$ of the function field of $\E$ by the requirements

-Here the first requirement determines $\fD$ up to a nonzero constant factor, and the second requirement normalizes the constant so as to fix our choice of $\fD$.
+Here the first requirement determines $\fD$ up to a nonzero constant factor, and the second requirement (viewing $\fD$ as an elliptic function on $\C$ with respect to $L$) normalizes the constant so as to fix our choice of $\fD$.
 Our normalization ensures that for principal divisors $\divD$ and $\divE$,

-\end{definition} We remark that the precise normalization of the constant factor in $\fD$ will be needed in later sections of this article; it is not significant in this section, since we will mainly consider the logarithmic differential $d\fD/\fD$.
+\end{definition} The precise normalization of the constant factor in $\fD$ will be needed in later sections of this article; it is not essential in this section, where we mainly consider the logarithmic differential $d\fD/\fD$.

 \begin{theorem} Let $\divD$ be a principal divisor, and take a principal lift $\tilde{\divD} = \sum_\alpha m_\alpha (\alpha)$.
 Make the same assumption on $\tilde{\divD}$ as in Corollary~\ref{corollary2.6}.
 Then